Close Menu

 LUPUS DISABILITY BENEFITS

 CAN YOU GET LUPUS SSD BENEFITS?
-Lupus disability benefits are available for people with severe lupus symptoms who cannot work for more than one year.
+Lupus disability benefits are available for people with severe lupus symptoms who cannot work for over one year.
 Are you a worker who pays your taxes?
 Did you stop working for over 12 months due to lupus?
-If so, then you can apply for Social Security Disability… Read More »
+If so, then you can apply for Social Security Disability benefits… Read More »

 Facebook Twitter LinkedIn